hackathonsforschools/website/pages/resources/3_resources.md

 ## Other Resources

-Our friends over at Hackathon Hackers Europe (HHEU) have a wonderful wiki on how to organise your own hackathon.
+Our friends over at Hackathons UK have a wonderful wiki on how to organise your own hackathon.
 Find it at [hack.athon.uk](https://hack.athon.uk/organise/before/gettingstarted/).